Atte89/ProjectStealth/README.md

 # ProjectStealth
-Repository for game prototype used in my masters thesis
+Repository for game prototype used in my master's thesis